terrorizer1980/postman-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Commenting on request parameters

-You can leave comments on request parameters (key, value, or description) from the Postman app.
+You can leave comments on request parameters (params, headers, request body of type form-data, and x-www-form-urlencoded) from the Postman app.

 > You can only add comment to parameters on saved requests.

-1. Open the request you'd like to comment.
+1. Open the request you'd like to comment on.
 2. Select some or all of the content of the key, value, or description.
 3. Click **Comment**, enter your comment, then click **Add Comment**